+1. Revenue forgone is measured on a total Territory basis, taking into account transactions between the General Government Sector and the Public Trading Enterprises (such as Housing ACT and Icon Water).

+2. Rent rebate is also reported in the Community Service Directorate Annual Report 2017-18.

+3. From 2017-18, the energy and utility rebate has been combined with the water and sewerage rebate to become one concession known as Utilities Concession.
+As such no data is available for 2017-18.
+See Table B2 below for this new concession.

-- 1. Revenue forgone is measured on a total Territory basis, taking into account transactions between the General Government Sector and the Public Trading Enterprises (such as Housing ACT and Icon Water). - 2.
-Rent rebate is also reported in the Community Service Directorate Annual Report 2016-17. - 3.
-Community Service Obligation (CSO) water concession applies to schools and hospitals.
-CSO sewage concession applies to churches, hospitals and benevolent and charitable institutions. - 4.
-Water and sewerage rebate eligibility criteria: pensioners; Centrelink Low Income Health Care Card holders; Veterans Affairs Gold Card holders; or asylum seekers. - 5.
-Community organisations pay a lower rate for water consumption (depending on the seasonal weather and other factors).
-These organisations also pay a reduced sewerage charge, based on the number of flushing units installed. - 6.
-ACTION bus concessions are reported in Transport Canberra and City Services Directorate annual reports. - 7.
-ACTION bus eligibility criteria for free travel: Children under 5; seniors over 70; Veterans Affairs Gold Card holders (totally and permanently disabled); passengers with a visual impairment or senior and concession MyWay card holders (excluding students and tertiary card holders) travelling off-peak period as part of a trial which started 14 January 2017.
-Eligibility for concessional travel: students; pensioners; Centrelink Health Care Card holders; or Veterans Affairs Gold Card holders. - 8.
-Driver licence fee concession eligibility criteria: pensioners; Veterans Affairs Gold Card holders; and Centrelink Health Care Card holders who are unemployed. - 9.
-ACT residents are eligible to receive a 30% discount on their ACT driver licence renewals if they have no relevant traffic offences recorded in the previous 5 years. - 10.
+4. ACTION bus concessions are reported in Transport Canberra and City Services Directorate annual reports.

+5. ACTION bus - eligibility criteria for free travel: Children under 5; seniors over 70; Veterans Affairs Gold Card holders (totally and permanently disabled); passengers with a visual impairment or senior and concession MyWay card holders (excluding students and tertiary card holders) travelling off-peak period as part of a trial which started 14 January 2017.
+Eligibility for concessional travel: students; pensioners; Centrelink Health Care Card holders; or Veterans Affairs Gold Card holders.

+- 6. Driver licence fee concession eligibility criteria: pensioners; Veterans Affairs Gold Card holders; and Centrelink Health Care Card holders who are unemployed. - 7.
+ACT residents are eligible to receive a 30 per cent discount on their ACT driver licence renewals if they have no relevant traffic offences recorded in the previous 5 years. - 8.
 Ambulance transport fee exemption eligibility criteria: school students; pensioners; and people who are injured in certain circumstances, e.g. motor vehicle accidents.